Juber001/Amazon-clone-using-html-and-css/README.md

 This is my First ever mini project using HTML AND CSS. in which i learned css and html fundamentals.
-I have anothe level of happiness when i completed this.
+I have another level of happiness when i completed this.